deNBI/simpleVMWorkshop/part1.md

    * jq
    * parallel
    ![](figures/bioconda.png)

+   The filter in the name column can be used to search for the packages.

 4. Select a URL path for Theia.
 You will access Theia via this URL.
    ![](figures/researchenvironment_url.png)
 5. Grant access to all project members with a `Cloud-portal-support` tag.